 How do you respond to those who throw insults at a people who sometimes aren’t able to defend themselves?

 I know there are some who believe it doesn’t matter.
 These jokes don’t really hurt anyone.
-But, I can tell you people exist in real life with little respect for those with disabilities and special needs.
-Ask anyone you know who has a visible disability or a child with special needs.
+But, I can tell you people exist in real life with little respect for those with disabilities.
+Ask anyone you know who has a disability.
 I am sure they can easily tell you a story of complete rudeness, unbelievable language and downright intolerance.

 For that reason, it does matter.
 I don’t want these jokes made on social media to become the norm.